Boulder Police Victim Advocates hold a special place in the community.

 There are three on-call shifts available, dayshift is from 6 a.m. to 6 p.m., Monday through Friday, nightshift is from 6 p.m. – 6 a.m., Monday – Friday, and the weekend shift starts at 6p.m. on Friday and ends at 6 a.m. on Monday.

-Victim advocate training will run from from October 10 through October 28, and will be held on Tuesday and Thursday evenings from 6 to 9:30 p.m., and all day Saturdays, from 8 a.m. to 4 p.m.
+• Victim advocate training will be held April 15 through May 3, 2025.
+It will be held 6 to 9 p.m. on Tuesday and Thursday evenings and 8 a.m. to 4 p.m. on Saturdays.
 The training session will cover crisis intervention, community resources, active listening and emotional responses to grief and trauma.